kevinwatson/rails-microservices-book/060-chapter-05.md

 Active Remote attempts to provide a solution for accessing and managing distributed resources by providing a model which can be implemented with a minimal amount of code.
 Whether the model's data is persisted locally or somewhere else is of no concern to the rest of the application.

 Further, because Active Remote implements a pub-sub messaging system, clients do not need to be configured with details about which servers own and respond to specific resources.
-Clients only need to know which message system subjects to publish to and that some other server will respond to their requests.
+To publish, clients need only specify the message broker and the subject.
+Some other server will respond to their requests.

 ## Design